Tomasz-Kluczkowski/d2r_multibox/README.md

 Once you set everything up as in instructions above, run `D2R_Launch_All.ps1` with administrator priviledges (required for `handle64.exe` to be able to kill the process that blocks mutliple D2R.exe copies on one machine).

 **NOTE**: AutoIt will be controlling your mouse and keyboard to get to lobby and create/join game for each battlenet account data present in `.config.json`.

+## Cpu affinity

+I have noticed that past 4 instances on same machine, no matter how many cores you have (I have 32) the game will overload certain cores and cause network timeouts.
+To avoid that you have to spread the workload by enabling cpu affinity setting in `.config.json`.
+Set the `cpu_cores_per_d2r_instance` to some reasonable amount for your system.